FriedbergLab/GOThresher/README.md

 value, one can also provide a threshold value using the argument `-WCTHRESH`.
 In addition to that, those annotations will be removed which have been annotated by references that have annotated more than 100 proteins in a single paper.
-The output will be put in the current directory.
-It is necessary to have `-recal 1` in this command since the GO_term to IC has to be created.
-Subsequent runs with different threshold and all other parameters fised is possible without providing the argument `-recal`.
+The output will be saved in the current directory.
+It is necessary to have `-recal 1` in this command since the GO Term to IC mapping has not been created yet.
+Subsequent runs for the same data with different threshold values is possible without providing the argument `-recal`, however for new data files, use `-recal 1`.
 This command will generate 3 output files.
 One each for the two organisms and the third one is where both the organisms are combined.